Universal far-from-equilibrium Dynamics of a Holographic Superconductor: Introduction

 Previous work on dynamics of holographic superfluids analyzed the condensation process by perturbing an uncondensed initial state below criticality \cite{Murata:2010dx}, as well as the non-equilibrium phase diagram resulting from sudden quenches of the superfluid phase \cite{Bhaseen:2012gg}.
 Both of these studies focus on spatially homogeneous configurations, as do \cite{Basu:2012gg,Basu:2011ft}, which present scaling results for the timescale of the breakdown of adiabaticity during finite-rate quenches.
 Subsequent work, relaxing the constraint of spatial homogeneity, explored vortex turbulence of holographic superfluids \cite{Adams:2012pj} (see also \cite{Bai:2014poa} for recent work on anisotropic quenches).
-In this study we explore a canonical non-equilibrium paradigm associated with broken symmetries, leading to universal scaling results in the formation of defects when a critical point is crossed at a finite rate \cite{kibble1976topology,zurek1985cosmological}.
+This article extends the framework in yet another direction, namely into the regime of non equilibrium dynamics across phase transitions.
+We analyze the breaking of a continuous $U(1)$ symmetry, by studying the evolution of black holes in AdS, giving a dual description of superconductors.
+Here we explore a canonical non-equilibrium paradigm associated with broken symmetries, leading to universal scaling results in the formation of defects when a critical point is crossed at a finite rate \cite{kibble1976topology,zurek1985cosmological}.
 In this context, inhomogeneous configurations of the order parameter are known to be crucial during the formation of topological defects.
-We now describe some general features of the physics of defect formation during second-order phase transitions.\\